mwarning/guest-counter/README.md

-# Guest Counter
+# Network Guest Counter

-A script to count guests in your network.
-Excludes devices that are persistent like servers or routers.
+A script to count clients in your network but excludes persistent devices such as servers or routers.
 This can be used as a public counter for your network, e.g. to indicate home many people are in the office.

 Put `count_guests.sh` somewhere on your gateway and call it every few minutes.